bennyBlanco-ops/They-ll-All-See-Hub/README.md

 # LiveSketch: Real-Time Collaborative Drawing Platform

+LiveSketch is an open-source real-time collaborative drawing application _designed for teams and creators_ to **brainstorm and visualize** ideas together seamlessly.
+Built with a modern **full-stack architecture**, it enables _multiple users to draw on a shared canvas in real-time_, with built-in tools for quick sketching, shape suggestions, and session management.

 ## Overview
-LiveSketch is an open-source real-time collaborative drawing application designed for teams and creators to brainstorm and visualize ideas together seamlessly.
-Built with a modern full-stack architecture, it enables multiple users to draw on a shared canvas in real-time, with built-in tools for quick sketching, shape suggestions, and session management.
-The app leverages functional programming principles in the backend for reliable handling of concurrent user interactions and includes data analytics for monitoring usage patterns.
+**The app leverages functional programming principles in the backend for reliable handling of concurrent user interactions and includes data analytics for monitoring usage patterns.**
-This project demonstrates skills in building interactive UIs, scalable backends, data processing, and containerized deployments—ideal for exploring distributed systems and real-time applications.
+This project demonstrates skills in building _interactive UIs, scalable backends, data processing, and containerized deployments—ideal_ for exploring distributed systems and real-time applications.

 ---
 ## Key Features